 Driving safety, whether it be from double parkers, speeders, illegal parkers, has long been an issue in West Roxbury.

-Tom Dougherty, co-chair of the District E-5 Police Advisory Board, said the more than a dozen delineators (see attached photo) placed in Centre Street crosswalks 1.5 years ago have helped calm traffic.
+, co-chair of the Advisory Board, said the more than a dozen delineators (see attached photo) placed in Centre Street crosswalks 1.5 years ago have helped calm traffic.

 "It's helped bring some awareness to Centre Street that cars need to stop.
 I'm not seeing as many incidents as pedestrians being injured.
 People are aware of the delineators, and drivers are recognizing crosswalk laws."